Living in an extended Chinese family

 “Give it to your cousin.
 Don’t be so selfish.”

-“Don’t be selfish” is the underlying principle of collectivism, in contrast with the individualism of the west, which emphasises personal freedom, individual rights, and interests above those of the group.
+“Don’t be selfish” is the underlying principle of collectivism, in contrast with the individualism of the West, which emphasises personal freedom, individual rights, and interests above those of the group.

 Transfer of knowledge: In the past, societies depended on knowledge passed down from one generation to the next.
 This knowledge, acquired over centuries of trial and error, helped the family and clan survive and prosper.
 Elders have the responsibility to ensure the transfer of this knowledge for the advancement of the clan.

-An example would be the 30-day postpartum confinement period (坐月子) for women who gave birth.
+An example would be the 30-day postpartum confinement period (坐月子) for women who have given birth.
 It involved practices like not leaving the house, not drinking cold water, or not taking a bath.
-Translated as “sitting the month”, the implication was that there were risks, back then, because of lack of access to clean water or catching a cold if you went outside.
+Translated as “sitting the month”, the implication was that there were risks, back then, because of a lack of access to clean water or catching a cold if you went outside.
 It is also a time to help the new mother recover from childbirth and adjust to motherhood in a supportive environment.

 Pooling of Resources: As extended families shared agricultural duties in the past, families today can pool resources to achieve common goals, such as purchasing a property, financing overseas education, or investing in a family business.

 Family members are usually willing to sacrifice for the good of the family.
 This helps to foster economic stability and create generational wealth.
-It is not unusual for everyone to chip in and send their brightest to university so that he can bring honour to the family and the ancestors.
+It is not unusual for everyone to chip in and send their brightest to university so that they can bring honour to the family and the ancestors.

-A Sense of Belonging: The principle of the extended family is that members look out for each other, and will often drop everything when called upon in times of need.
+A Sense of Belonging: The principle of the extended family is that members look out for each other and will often drop everything when called upon in times of need.
 You are one of us; you are family.
 I think this is also a major contribution to mental health and overall happiness.
 It offers not just community, but a deep sense of purpose and belonging.

 But is it all bright and rosy?